State legal officials strike a blow to Harper's hopes to return to office - The Vicksburg Post

 That was until mid-October when Warren County Judge Marcie Southerland, who presides over youth court — the court where Harper also serves in his role as county prosecutor — went to the supervisors, questioning Harper’s status in his position given he had resigned a month earlier.

-During two executive sessions, supervisors meet with County Attorney Blake Teller and Southerland about the matter.
-While the details of the conversations were not public, supervisors asked Teller to submit four questions to the Attorney General’s Office concerning any worries about Harper’s status.
+During two executive sessions, supervisors met with County Attorney Blake Teller and Southerland about the matter.
+While the details of the conversations were not public, supervisors asked Teller to submit four questions to the Attorney General’s office concerning any worries about Harper’s status.

 In the interim, supervisors moved to withhold Harper’s pay until his status was cleared up.
 Southerland, a few days later, appointed Lane Campbell as youth court prosecutor and refused Harper the ability to handle any cases while his status was in doubt.